gophercon/gc15/content/sponsor/bronze/ardan.md

 logo = "/images/temp-logos/ardan.png"
 sponsors_weight = 256
 +++
-Ardan Studios is a Mobile and Web App Development company.
+Ardan Labs is a Mobile and Web App Development company.
 Bill has been a software developer for over 20 years developing back end systems for the call center, gaming and financial industries.